covjson/specification/spec.md

 ## 4. Linked Data Context

 A linked data context in terms of JSON-LD should be established by including a `"@context"` element in the root of a CoverageJSON object which refers to the base CoverageJSON context `"http://.../covjson/basecontext.jsonld"` and any other necessary local contexts.
 The base CoverageJSON context uses common vocabularies like RDF Schema, DCMI Metadata Terms, and W3C Time.
+Range objects should *not* have a context because range data is currently not suitable to be handled as linked data.

 Example:
 ```js